UCL/rsd-cppcourse/introduction/whycpp.md

 But C++ is:

 * Complicated, error-prone, and difficult to learn.
-* Usually slower than C or FORTRAN.
+* Harder than C or FORTRAN to make really fast.
 * More verbose and less expressive than Python, Perl, MATLAB, Mathematica or Ruby.
 * Cumbersome to get running, with a bewildering choice of compilers and variants.

-There's a new C++ variant, C++11, which is better than the old version, but this isn't supported yet, so you'll need to decide whether to use these new features, which make C++ easier to learn and use, but mean your code will run in less places.

 Our view is that despite these problems, C++ is a good choice for future scientific programmers to learn as a *second* scientific programming language: it introduces object orientation and dynamic data structures if you're coming from C or FORTRAN,